A multi-year project funded by the u.s. national institutes of health

 - Explore potential novel study designs that will minimize ethical and legal concerns of HIV research with pregnant women and women who may become pregnant

-- Develop a conceptual ethical framework for HIV research in pregnancy that is responsive to the priority areas and current barriers
+- Develop concrete, engagement-driven guidance for HIV research in pregnancy that is responsive to the priority areas and current barriers

 We are also conducting qualitative research via in-depth interviews and focus groups with pregnant (or recently pregnant) women at-risk for or infected with HIV in the US and in Malawi.
 The aim of these interviews is to characterize reasoning around and experiences with participation in such studies, ensuring that guidance is informed by the experiences of actual and potential pregnant study participants as well.

-With the partners we identify in these engagement sessions, we will develop and vet a robust conceptual framework for ethically permissible HIV research with pregnant women and women who may become pregnant and a set of practical, workable, consensus recommendations responsive to the priorities and current barriers.
+With the partners we identify in these engagement sessions, we will develop and vet a set of practical, workable, consensus recommendations for ethically permissible HIV research with pregnant women and women who may become pregnant that is responsive to the priorities and current barriers elicited in our work.